 1662-1690), British peer and Member of Parliament; Evelyn Pierrepont, 5th Earl and 1st Duke of Kingston-upon-Hull (c.

-1655-1726), Member of Parliament for...
-Another 107 words (8 lines of text) are included under the topic Early Peirpont Notables in all our PDF Extended History products and printed products wherever possible.
+1607-1678), an English politician who sat in the House of Commons between 1640 and...
+Another 79 words (6 lines of text) are included under the topic Early Peirpont Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peirpont family to the New World and Oceana